jeetroy1992/JEET/sap_core_infra.md

 match 8.8.8.8.
 Default in this VRF points to F5 VIP .249.
 HA-Core forwards to F5.
 ### Step 3 — F5 SNAT:
 Packet hits F5 VIP .249.
 Active unit (lb-hec01-01, .250) processes it.
-F5 looks up the SNAT pool for this customer and replaces source IP 10.67.247.11 with the dedicated PMS public IP.
-A connection table entry is created: internal 10.67.247.11:PORT « external PMS_PUBLIC:PORT.
+F5 looks up the SNAT pool for this customer and replaces source IP 10.67.247.11 with the dedicated PMS public IP 157.133.120.173.
+A connection table entry is created: internal
+10.67.247.11:PORT « external PMS_PUBLIC:PORT.
 ### Step 4 — Return traffic:
-Internet response arrives at PMS_PUBLIC IP.
+Internet response arrives at PMS_PUBLIC IP-157.133.120.173.
 F5 reverses the NAT (looks up connection table, translates destination back to 10.67.247.11) and delivers to the VM.
 VM receives response normally.